Posts

 Image

 What would you do if money were no object?
 What would you do if you won the lottery and could do anything at all?
 Maybe you say, "I'd buy a cottage on the beach," or "I'd travel around the world."
 And those are wonderful ideas.
 You could easily fill up your days relaxing by the ocean or exploring exotic locales.
 But what happens after you've done that for a while?
 When you're used to that and maybe a little bored with it?
 What would you want to do if money wasn't an issue?
-Maybe it's more useful to ask who you would become if money were not a concern.
+The real question, and the hard answer Maybe it's more useful to ask who you would become if money were not a concern.
 What kind of life would you choose?
 A few lucky people would answer, "I'd choose my current career and activities, but I'd still want to live in my cottage at the beach."
 But this answer is rare.
-Most people don't seem to be in love with their careers, but they don't know what else they'd really love to pursue.
-They're desperately searching for their p
+Most people don't seem to be in love with their careers, and can't wait until their next long weekend or vacation.
+Unfortunate...

 Image

+Minimalism requires us to get thoughtful about what we care about, and that's not something our culture encourages us to do.
 Author, photographer, and entrepreneur Pierre Monnerville has made the interesting observation that emptiness requires us to either face or lose ourselves.
 A blank space on our calendar or on our wall forces us to look within ourselves and figure out what to do with that space.
 Quiet forces us to think and perhaps deal with a problem or a choice.
-Most of us don't let ourselves get into the situation where we have such an opening.
-We fill every time slot, and if we don't have a specific appointment we turn to social media or the news or a game to while away those moments.
-We fill every wall, and if we don't own something that looks "right" in a given spot, we buy something just to cover the space.
+We're used to a busier, more crowded existence.
+Most of us don't let ourselves get into the situation where we have such openings.
+We fill every time slot, and if we don't have a specific appointment we turn to our phones or the TV to while away those moments.
 We surround ourselves with voices and sounds – from radio, TV, playlists, audio books, podcasts, you name it.
-We seem profoundly uncomfortable not just with loud mechanical noises like traffic or construction, but with naturally occurring sounds like the wind in th
+We seem profoundly uncomfortable not just with loud mechanical noises like traffic or construction, but with nat...

 A Lesson in Gratitude